About OAuth / OpenID Connect

 2. Click the icon with three horizontal lines in the upper left corner, select IAM & Admin, then click Create a Project.

 1. If you have existing Projects, you will be taken to one of those projects by default and will not see the Create Project link.
-To create a new project you will need to click the drop-down in the top bar with the existing Project Name and click New Project in the pop-up.
+To create a new project you will need to click the button in the top bar with the existing Project Name and click New Project in the pop-up.

 2. You'll be prompted to set a Project Name.
 We would suggest naming this something distinctive and descriptive, such as "Issuetrak Auth".